It’s with great pride and excitement that we present our new brand.

 LEADERSHIP OPPORTUNITIES

-• Each resident will serve a 3 month term as the chief resident with many discussions/activities focused on promoting leadership
+• Each PGY1 resident will serve a period of time as the chief resident with many discussions/activities focused on promoting leadership

-• The residents will attend and participate in the weekly managers meetings to interface with departmental leadership
+• The chief PGY1 residents will attend and participate in the weekly managers meetings to interface with departmental leadership

 PRESENTATION SKILLS